April 30, 2019

 It’s estimated that a third of all women who have the Mirena IUD removed suffer from depression, anxiety, and severe emotional distress.
 These emotional complications can lead to dangerous behaviors, including substance abuse and thoughts of suicide.

 Women who have experienced the Mirena crash have received little to no support from the doctors or the device manufacturer.
 Both claim that any complications arising around the time of IUD removal are unrelated to the device.

-However, a sudden shift in hormones does help to explain why so many women are suffering after getting their Mirena IUDs removed.
+However, a sudden shift in hormones does help to explain why so the Mirena Crash is making women suffer after getting their Mirena IUDs removed.
 Now women are taking matters into their own hands and filing lawsuits against the pharmaceutical giant.

 In California, pharmaceutical companies like Bayer have a responsibility to provide safe medical devices.
 If a device is defective or has the potential to cause dangerous side effects, the company has a legal obligation to warn doctors and patients.